Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-elements.md

 ```
 {kotlin-runnable="true"}

-In this example, even though `pi` is defined as a number with 30 decimal places, the resulting JSON doesn't reflect this.
+In this example, even though `pi` is defined as a number with 30 decimal places, the resulting JSON doesn't preserve that precision.
-The `Double` value is truncated to 15 decimal places, and the `String` is wrapped in quotes, making it a string instead of a JSON number.
+The `Double` value is truncated to 15 decimal places, and the `String` value is wrapped in quotes, so it becomes a JSON string rather than a number.

 To avoid these issues, you can encode an arbitrary unquoted value, such as the string value of `pi` in this example, using the [`JsonUnquotedLiteral()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-unquoted-literal.html) function: